cyberark/Evasor/README.md

 * The original code contains part of activation and exploitation but we removed it from here.
 * The files codes here are empty also:
 <img src="https://github.com/cyberark/Evasor/blob/master/project-tree-4.png" width="1000">
-is for the Cyber Security community teams to be used and to be implemented according to their own needs and can be a starting point for their assessments objectives.
+And it's for the Cyber Security community Red and Blue teams to be used and to be implemented according to their own needs and can be a starting point for their assessment objectives.

 ## Requirements